Therasense Cases and

 Table of Contents

 Powel v.
 Home

 Depot (Fed Cir: Nov.
 2011)

 Media v.
 Electronic Arts (Fed Cir: Sep.
 2012)

 Therasense decision: May

-element of intent to deceive the USPTO: evidence of “deliberate decision”
+For the element of intent to deceive the USPTO: evidence of Eu>deliberate

 applicant knew of a reference, should have known of its materiality, and decided